haojian/privacysys/index.md

 ## Course Project

 - Each student has to do either a research project or a survey project.
-The choice has to be indicated in the questionnaire and will have to finalized before 11:59 PM Wednesday 01/16 with an email sent to the instructor.
+The choice has to be indicated in the questionnaire and will have to finalized before {{ site.content.topic_selection_ddl }} with an email sent to the instructor.

 - **Research Project**: Students choosing to do a research project are encouraged to propose a relevant problem (subject to the consent of the instructor) or choose a problem suggested by the instructor and email the final choice to the instructor before {{ site.content.topic_selection_ddl }}.
 The research projects will ideally lay the groundwork for a publication at a top research conference or workshop.
 Students are encouraged to do individual research projects but groups of two students each are permitted for projects with a larger scope.
 Each student (or group) has to meet face to face with the instructor at a mutually scheduled half-hour slot every other week to discuss the progress on the project.